 Assets and liabilities of foreign subsidiaries are translated from local (functional) currency to reporting currency (U.S. dollar) at the rate of exchange in effect on the consolidated balance sheets date; income and expenses are translated at the average rate of exchange prevailing during the year.
 The functional currency of GBS Inc. is the United States dollar.
-Foreign currency movements resulted in a loss of \$67,482 and \$50,568 for the three months ended September 30, 2021 and 2020, respectively.
+Foreign currency movements resulted in a gain of \$7,355 and a loss of \$60,127 for the three and six months ended December 31, 2021 respectively (a gain of \$33,856 and a loss of \$16,712 for the three and six months ended December 31, 2020, respectively).